ShyamAnand2/Kaiburr-Assessment-Task1/README.md

 **Screenshot:**

-Before: With all the tasks present.
+Before: Refer to the ID fo the task which was deleted to showcase functionality.
 <img width="1918" height="1078" alt="Task-1-DELETE" src="https://github.com/user-attachments/assets/f17a448d-1263-47d7-9aa6-51e842e0e237" />

 After: One of them missing, run with the DELETE command.